Yorgan De Castro

-Yorgan De Castro (born December 19, 1987) is a Cape Verdean mixed martial artist who competes in the Heavyweight division of Professional Fighters League (PFL).
-He is most notable for fighting in the Ultimate Fighting Championship (UFC).
+Yorgan De Castro (born December 19, 1987) is a Cape Verdean professional mixed martial artist who competes in the Heavyweight division.
+He is most notable for fighting in the Ultimate Fighting Championship (UFC) and of Professional Fighters League (PFL).

 Background

 Castro was born and raised in the island of St. Vincent, Cape Verde.

-At 18 years old he moved to Portugal and started kickboxing training, making his official fighting debut only 6 months after.
+At 18 years old he moved to Portugal and started kickboxing training, making his official fighting debut only six months after.
 He dreamed of one day fighting in the big kickboxing promotions K-1 and Glory but never believed it would be possible in Portugal.

 Later moving to the US to be with his family, his uncle convinced him to train at Lauzon MMA, owned by the current UFC Fighter Joe Lauzon, where he discovered MMA and started training.